EmbeddedOS/Linux/concurrency/README.md

   - So the kernel doesn't wait for US programs to explicitly release the processor.
 This means that an infinite loop in an US program CANNOT block the system.

 - Kernel space:
+  - In computer operating system design, kernel preemption is a property possessed by some kernels (the cores of operating systems), in which the CPU can be interrupted in the middle of executing kernel code and _assigned other tasks_ (from which it later returns to finish its kernel tasks).

   - Until 2.6 kernels, the kernel itself was not preemptible, as soon as one thread has entered the kernel, it could not be preempted to execute an other thread.
     - The processor could be used to execute another thread when a system call was terminated, or when the current thread explicitly asked the scheduler to run another thread using the `schedule()` function.
     - This means that an infinite loop in the kernel code blocked the entire system.
   - However, this absence of preemption in the kernel caused several problems with regard to latency and scalability.
   - So, kernel preemption has been introduced in 2.6 kernels, and one can enable or disable it using the `CONFIG_PREEMPT` option.
     - An infinite loop in the code can no longer block the entire system.

+- The __main benefit__ of kernel preemption is that it solves two issues that would otherwise be problematic for monolithic kernels, in which the kernel consists of one large binary.
+Without kernel preemption, two major issues exist for monolithic and hybrid kernels:

+  - A device driver can enter an infinite loop or other unrecoverable state, crashing the whole system.
+  - Some drivers and system calls on monolithic kernels can be slow to execute, and cannot return control of the processor to the scheduler or other program until they complete execution.

 ### 2.2.
 When can kernel preemption happen